kyleneideck/BackgroundMusic/README.md

 ## Known issues

+- Setting an app's volume above 50% can cause [clipping](https://en.wikipedia.org/wiki/Clipping_(audio)).
+Currently, the best solution is to instead set your overall volume to max and lower the volumes of other apps.
 - VLC automatically pauses iTunes/Spotify when it starts playing something, but that stops Background Music from unpausing your music afterwards.
 To workaround it, open VLC's preferences, click `Show All`, go `Interface` > `Main interfaces` > `macosx` and change `Control external music players` to either `Do nothing` or `Pause and resume